Simran-Sahni/CRUDwithJavascript/README.md

-This project uses pure javascript, to add delete update and read data from html/javascript/CSS-Bootstrap *No* session storage
+This project uses pure javascript, to add delete update and read data from html/javascript/CSS-Bootstrap <br>
+__No__ session storage <br>
-Simple display of data in the current session
+Simple display of data in the current session <br>

 Uses jquery/javascript extensively